Etejerina/a-walk-in-python/day_4.md

 The code continues...
 ```

-This way, the exception is catched, an error is showned but the code keeps runing.
+This way, the exception is caught, an error is showed but the code keeps running.
 The idea is to include the block of code that can fail, in the try statement.

 As many different errors can occur, we can catch different types of exceptions.
 For example: